licorna/choqueleto/README.md

 art and store them in folders, that he will make with his own hands (and with the help of mom, dad, granny, older brothers or friends).
-There will be no painting or crafting software in **Chocoleto**.
+There will be no painting or crafting software in **Choqueleto**.
 Kids will not learn how to draw or will not appreciate beauty of drawing if they use a computer (this applies to toddlers, for teenagers there will be digital art packages).